joe-irving/defundclimatechaos/index.md

     target: "#actions"
     image: ''
   decoration: "![](/assets/images/20211029_lloyds_of_london_uk_london_ad_8.jpg)"
-  text: "# What’s happening?\n\nOn October 29, the youth climate movement is rising
+  text: |-
+    # What’s happening?

+    People across the UK are rising up to demand that bankers, insurers and fund managers **Defund Climate Chaos**, pay **Climate Reparations** and fund a **Global Just Transition**.

+    This Spring, as the finance industry comes together to hold their Annual General Meetings, we will join communities on the frontlines of climate breakdown taking action against UK’s biggest funders of fossil fuel projects.

+    > "We will target you, we will regulate you, we will prosecute you, we will dismantle the economic systems and systems of power that you maintain, we will force you to make reparations for the climate crisis and extractivism that you continue to enable around the world."

-    up to demand that bankers, insurers and fund managers **Defund Climate Chaos**.\n\nJust before the Glasgow climate talks, join communities on the frontlines of climate breakdown in laying climate justice memorials outside the UK’s biggest funders of fossil fuel projects. \n\nIt’s past time to turn off the money pipeline to oil, coal and gas companies and for UK finance to start investing in climate justice and a safer future for us all."
+    It’s past time to turn off the money pipeline to oil, coal and gas companies and for UK finance to start investing in climate justice and a safer future for us all.
   map: false
   background_image: ''
   id: what